 What is babesiosis?

-Some people who have babesiosis may not have any symptoms.
-When symptoms do occur, they are often similar to symptoms of the flu and include:
+Symptoms of babesiosis usually start 1 to 8 weeks after you are bitten by a tick.
+Some people may not have any symptoms.
+When symptoms do occur, they are often similar to symptoms of the flu:

 - Fever (as high as 104°F)